 'Welcome' signs are iconic.
 Some are simple, yet exude an idea or two about a place.
-Whenever I see these signs on my travels, I get that surge of feeling safe and secure.
-Exhaustion turns into relief.
-Not only do these 'welcome' signs provide me with the comfort of knowing where I am, but also … Continue reading Every Snapshot has a Story: The ‘Welcome’ Sign
+Whenever I see them on my travels, exhaustion turns into relief.
+Having a sense of the right direction, I feel safe and secure.
+Not only do these 'welcome' signs provide me with the comfort of knowing where I am, … Continue reading Every Snapshot has a Story: The ‘Welcome’ Sign

 A part of my hometown's history

 I write about a cultural tradition which is important to be a part of.
 It's never too late to attempt to be there.